 iHealth Sense Fully Automatic Wrist BPM.
 This is the most economical option.
 Like QardioArm, the Sense model has no display and all activity is monitored on the smartphone.
 In the View model, a digital display is available on the surface of the device and costs more.
 Application for iWatch is not available, only the iPhone and iPad.
 It is able to build graphs, interpret the measurements, display the pulse wave graph.

 Apple Watch Blood Pressure Apps

 Pressure monitoring on your Apple Watch can be carried out both with the help of companion applications for your sphygmomanometers or with separate programs created specifically for this purpose.

 - Qardio heart health.
 An application specifically designed for an ecosystem of devices consisting of QardioArm for measuring blood pressure, QardioBase for analyzing your body weight and QardioCore for recording ECG.
-Available synchronization with Apple Health and MyFitnessPal.
+Synchronization is available with Apple Health and MyFitnessPal.
 Implemented graphics, reminders, sharing of information.
-In the complex, all devices are able to determine for you the following indicators: heart rate, ECG, blood pressure, arrhythmias, body mass index, body composition (percentage of fat, muscles, bones, water), respiration rate, calories, number of steps taken and skin temperature.
+In the complex, all devices are able to determine the following indicators: heart rate, ECG, blood pressure, arrhythmias, body mass index, body composition (percentage of fat, muscles, bones, water), respiration rate, calories, number of steps taken, and skin temperature.

 - OMRON connect.
 Similar to the previous one for the Omron ecosystem.
 Among the indicators defined are blood pressure, pulse, weight, percentage of visceral and body fat, skeletal muscles, body age.
 Available sharing indicators, graphing, integration with Apple Health.